 FINS AND FLUKE

-Its dorsal (top) fin is small and triangular or falcate (curved-back) in shape, and is located three-fourths of the way back on the body.
+The blue whale’s dorsal (top) fin is small and triangular or falcate (curved-back) in shape, and is located three-fourths of the way back on the body.
 The fin measures only one foot (30 cm) at its highest point though its size and shape are highly variable.
-Its flippers are tapered and relatively short, about 12% of the total body length.
-The flukes are broad and triangular.
-The rear edge is smooth with a slight median notch.
+Its flippers are tapered and relatively short, about 12% of the total body length and the flukes are broad and triangular with a slight median notch.

-Recent research indicates that blue whales reach sexual maturity between the ages of 6-10 years, or when males average about 74 feet (23 m) and females are about 79 feet (24 m).
+Recent research indicates that blue whales reach sexual maturity between the ages of 6 to10 years, or when males average about 74 feet (23 m) and females are about 79 feet (24 m).
 Calves are born at intervals of 2 to 3 years and gestation is about 12 months.
-Calves are 23 to 27 feet (7-8.2 m) long at birth and 3 tons (2,722 kg).
+Calves are 23 to 27 feet (7–8.2 m) long at birth and weigh about 3 tons (2,722 kg).
 Calves nurse for 7 to 8 months and are weaned when they reach 52 feet (16 m) in length.
 At that time they weigh about 23 tons (20,900 kg).
-During the nursing period, calves consume 100 gallons (379 liters) of the fat-rich mother’s milk each day, gain 200 pounds a day, or 8 pounds an hour, and grow 1 and 1/2 inches in length a day.
+During the nursing period, calves consume up to 100 gallons (379 liters) of the fat-rich mother’s milk each day, and gain 200 pounds a day, or 8 pounds an hour.

 DISTRIBUTION AND MIGRATION